 "Probably."
 Kazuha said, leaning across the table to take it with a small frown.
 "It looks like on of Yukishiro-san's film canisters...
 I wonder how it got in my jacket."
 She said, giving it a brief shake.
 There was a strange clatter inside the canister, though it also seemed to be muted by something.

+Even from across the table, the sound caught Heiji's attention.
 "That doesn't exactly sound like film.
-Let me see it."
-Heiji told her, extending a hand to take it, a small frown appearing on his face as Kazuha passed it over to him.
+Let me see it fer a second."
+Heiji asked, extending a hand to take it, a small frown appearing on his face as Kazuha passed it over to him.
 Uncorking the lid, he frowned a bit, before reaching in to pull out it's contents.
 Dangling from one hand was a golden chain, and sure enough, attached to it was the pendent in question.
 The other hand held a small, folded white piece of paper.

 "Eh?"
 Kazuha blinked.
 "That's Yukishiro-san's necklace... what was it doing inside my jacket pocket?"
 She asked, sounding confused.

 Silent still, Heiji unfolded the note in question, eyes scanning over it.
 Conan had come around to his side of the table, and was reading over it as well.
 As they read, their expressions turned grim, and Heiji looked up at Kazuha.
-"Wasn't this Yukishiro-san acting strangely at all while taking photos with you?"
+"Was there ever a time while takin' pictures that this Yukishiro-san began to act strangely?
+Or did you notice anythin' out of the ordinary?"

 Just a few seconds later, a shriek let loose from the floor just above them.